vinecopulib/vinecopulib/README.md

 #### Status

-The library is under active development and the first release (0.0.0.0) was on March 24, 2017.
-The API is still rather unstable.
+The first release (0.0.0.0) was on March XXX, 2017.
+While we did our best to design an user-friendly API, the library is still under active development and changes are to be expected.
 We are also working on interfaces for R and python.

 # Documentation